 Price: From $50

-However, take care when buying clothes as a gift, because there's nothing more frustrating than getting a nice present that doesn't suit your taste (or your size).
+However, take care when buying clothes as a gift, because there's nothing more frustrating than getting a nice present that doesn't suit your tastes (or your size).
 If you aren't sure about what to buy, look at accessories.
 Purses, scarves, jewelry, and other items add a lot of glamor to anyone's look, and there's no need to worry about picking the perfect fit.
 On top of that, accessories often cost less, keeping your budget in check.

 Price: From $15